Prime Minister of Solomon Islands

-The prime minister of Solomon Islands is Solomon Islands' head of government, consequent on being the leader of the party or coalition with majority support in the National Parliament.
-Since April 2019, the prime minister has been Manasseh Sogavare.
+The prime minister of Solomon Islands is Solomon Islands' head of government, as elected by the National Parliament.
+Jeremiah Manele has served as the Prime Minister of the Solomon Islands since May 2024.

 Solomon Islands is a Commonwealth realm; the functions of the head of state are performed on behalf of the monarch of Solomon Islands by the governor-general of Solomon Islands, who is nominated by Parliament.

 The prime minister's official residence is Red House in Honiara.